dogecoinfoundation/libdogecoin/doc/eckey.md

 ```

 This function takes an index and returns the working eckey associated with that index in the hash table.

+Note: can return NULL if there's no key at idx.

 _C usage:_
 ```c